 - 1. meaningful two-way communication between home and school;

-- a. teachers are encouraged to include a weekly newsletter or email to alert parents of activities in class for the coming week.
-In addition, emails are encouraged to update parents on progress of students

 - 2. promotion of responsible parenting;

-- 3. involving parents and guardians in student learning;
+- 3. involvement of parents and guardians in student learning;

 - 4. promotion of volunteering;

-- 5. involving parents and guardians in school's decisions that affect children and families:
+- 5. involvement of parents and guardians in school decisions that affect children and families;

-- parental training;
+- 6. parental training;

 - 7. community collaboration; and

-- 8. promotion of student health awareness
+- 8. promotion of student health awareness.

-This policy applies to the parents, legal guardians and legal custodians of students who are under 18 years old and are not married.
+This policy applies to the parents, legal guardians, and legal custodians of students who are under 18 years old and are not married.